Farmin1923/VR-Self-Driving-Car/README.md

 </br>

-## Camera view of the Client-Server Systems
+## Camera View of the Client-Server Systems

 Egocentric View of the car            |  Egocentric view of the pedestrian :-------------------------:|:-------------------------: